ledgetech/ledge/README.md

 [Redis](http://redis.io) is used for much more than cache storage.
 We rely heavily on its data structures to maintain cache `metadata`, as well as embedded Lua scripts for atomic task management and so on.
 By default, all cache body data and `metadata` will be stored in the same Redis instance.
 The location of cache `metadata` is global, set when Nginx starts up.

 Cache body data is handled by the `storage` system, and as mentioned, by default shares the same Redis instance as the `metadata`.
 However, `storage` is abstracted via a driver system making it possible to store cache body data in a separate Redis instance, or a group of horizontally scalable Redis instances via a [proxy](https://github.com/twitter/twemproxy), or to roll your own `storage` driver, for example targeting PostreSQL or even simply a filesystem.
 It's perhaps important to consider that by default all cache storage uses Redis, and as such is bound by system memory.

+### Cache keys

+A goal of any caching system is to safely maximise the HIT potential.
+That is, normalise factors which would split the cache wherever possible, in order to share as much cache as possible.

+This is tricky to generalise, and so by default Ledge puts sane defaults from the request URI into the cache key, and provides a means for this to be customised by altering the [cache\_key\_spec](#cache_key_spec).

+URI arguments are sorted alphabetically by default, so `http://example.com?a=1&b=2` would hit the same cache entry as `http://example.com?b=2&a=1`.

 ### Streaming design